InjectiveLabs/injective-protocol-specification/README.md

 ### Negative Spread
 A take order along with its corresponding make order(s) (i.e. a "trade") must result in bilateral negative spread with spread parameter `p = 1.002` in order to be accepted by the sidechain and coordinator contract.

-For two orders `OrderA` and `OrderB`, there exists negative spread if and only if the cost per unit bought (`OrderA.MakerAmount/OrderA.TakerAmount`) is greater than the profit per unit sold of the matched order (`OrderB.TakerAmount / (OrderB.MakerAmount * p^2)`), i.e. the following inequality must hold:
+For two orders `OrderA` and `OrderB`, there exists negative spread if and only if the cost per unit bought (`OrderA.makerAssetAmount/OrderA.takerAssetAmount`) is greater than the profit per unit sold of the matched order (`OrderB.takerAssetAmount / (OrderB.makerAssetAmount * p^2)`), i.e. the following inequality must hold:

 `p^2 * OrderA.makerAssetAmount * OrderB.makerAssetAmount >= OrderA.takerAssetAmount * OrderB.takerAssetAmount`